 If you have more than one admission offer, please consider carefully which one you wish to accept.
 Read more in Stutyinfo.fi portal

-2. Return the Aalto Scholarship Terms document and/or pay the tuition fee if applicable
+3. Return the Aalto Scholarship Terms document and/or pay the tuition fee if applicable

 Degree students who are citizens of countries outside the EU/EEA or Switzerland are generally required to pay tuition fees.
 The amount of the tuition fee as well as information of possibly awarded scholarship is in the admission letter.

-Please be careful to follow the instructions of the right study field and submit the documents to Admission Services accordingly.
-These documents cannot be sent by email.
 If you are not able to graduate or the required documents are not received by the deadline, the conditionally granted study place will be cancelled.

 Enrolment as an attending student

-Enrolment as non-attending student (i.e. deferring the start of studies)
+Enrolment as a non-attending student (i.e. deferring the start of studies)

 on maternity, paternity or parental leave; or

 Military service, non-military service or other long period of non-attendance

-Students who have accepted an offer of admission in 2017 or earlier
+Students who have accepted an offer of admission in 2021 or earlier

-New students admitted in 2018
+New students admitted in 2022

-- If you enrol as a non-attending student only for the autumn term, contact your school no later than in November to ensure a swift start to your studies in January, please see also the page Getting started with your studies in January.
+- If you enrol as a non-attending student only for the autumn term, contact your school no later than in November to ensure a swift start to your studies in January.
+Please see also the page Getting started with your studies in January.

-- If you enrol as non-attending for the whole academic year, follow up on these pages in summer 2018 for up-to-date information on starting your studies in 2019–2020.
+- If you enrol as non-attending for the whole academic year, follow up on these pages in summer 2023 for up-to-date information on starting your studies in 2023–2024.

-- If you are a non-attending student for the spring term, contact your school no later than in November to ensure a swift return to studies in the academic year 2019–2020.
+- If you are a non-attending student for the spring term, contact your school no later than in November to ensure a swift return to studies in the academic year 2023–2024.

 Duration of studies